 The study says that about 20% of the warming effect (global ERF) can be attributed to the emission of NOx gases as a result of combustion in our air transport aircraft engines.

 There are airports in the world that charge visiting airliners for their emission.
-These use the ICAO databank emission values, as these are the only ones available.
+These use the ICAO databank emission values.
 The ICAO emission databank lists emission values for CO2, CO, and NOx.
 It also publishes a Smoke number for the engine.

-The databank lists the emissions for each engine when run at full thrust at the test stand.
-There are also emission data from what is called Takeoff, Climb out, Approach, and Idle in the databank.
-The values are numerically scaled versions of the full thrust values and thus can’t be used for fuel consumption in a mission range calculation; however, they are used in a synthetic airport emission calculation for a Landing and Takeoff cycle.
+The databank lists the emissions for each engine when run at different thrust levels at a test stand.
+There are also emission data from what is called Takeoff, Climbout, Approach, and Idle in the databank.
+The values are measured at different trust settings, enabling an airport emission calculation for a Landing and Takeoff cycle, called the LTO cycle.
 Here is how the calculation is described for NOx emissions:

 We can’t use the ICAO emission database for estimating the effect of global NOx emissions, as it doesn’t give a cruise value.
 Instead, we must use the Lee study to understand the warming effect of NOx emissions.